 Often those who get the data and those who use it are separate parties.
 An economy has grown around black market information trading, where data that has been breached is offered up for sale to the highest bidder on the darknet, using difficult to trace cryptocurrency such as Bitcoin.
 In this case, the information retrievers specialize in getting the data-- from an unsecured cloud instance, from a vulnerable database, through social engineering-- while the information purchasers specialize in using that information-- credit card schemes, SSN and identity fraud, spam and phishing operations.

 Sometimes the exposed information is held over the company’s head, either for ransom, or simply to humiliate that company to the public.
-Ransomware attacks lock assets and data, but cloud leaks give that data away to anyone who’s looking.
+Ransomware attacks like WannaCry lock assets and data, but cloud leaks give that data away to anyone who’s looking.
 Activists looking to undermine a company with whom they disagree might find it advantageous to share their salary structure, internal communications, or business plans.
 Whatever the specifics, the fact is that cloud leaks give potential adversaries an incredible amount of leverage.

 Aside from criminal actors, competitors could easily take advantage of information exposed in a cloud leak.
 Everything from customer lists to trade secrets give other companies access to resources and strategy.
 Competitive insight is something every company works on as part of their marketing operations, and information exposed in cloud leaks makes that insight much sharper.

 How Cloud Leaks Could Be Exploited